VeriMeZK/verimezk-doc/docs/usage-guide.md

 slug: /usage-guide
 ---

-# 🧭 Usage Guide
+# Usage Guide

-This guide summarizes the full user flow in VeriMeZK — from document scan to proof verification.
+This guide walks through the complete VeriMeZK flow, from scanning a document to verifying a proof.

----

-## 🧑‍💻 User Flow
+## User Flow

-1. **Scan Document**
+1. **Scan the document** to extract MRZ data.
-   → Extract MRZ data

-2. **Verify Face**
-   → Confirm liveness and match

-3. **Select Rule**
-   → Choose what to prove (e.g. over 18)
+2. **Verify the face** to confirm liveness and a biometric match.
+3. **Select a rule** that defines the attribute to prove (for example, over 18).

-4. **Generate Proof**
+4. **Generate the proof** locally on the user's device.
-   → ZKP created locally

-5. **Verify Proof**
-   → On-chain (Midnight) or off-chain

----
+5. **Verify the proof** either on-chain via Midnight or off-chain within your application.

-## 🧪 Example: Over 18 Check
+## Example: Over-18 Verification

-- User scans passport
+- The user scans a passport.
+- Face verification succeeds.
-- Face is verified
+- The "Over 18" rule is selected.
-- Rule “Over 18” selected
-- Proof is generated
+- A proof is generated locally.
-- Proof is verified on-chain
+- The proof is verified on-chain for access control.

----

-## 🔁 Reusability
+## Reusability Considerations

-- Proofs can be reused across apps
+- Proofs can be trusted across multiple applications.
-- Rules can be customized
+- Rules can be tailored to specific compliance or product needs.